makgol/vmware-esxi-kickstart-server/README.md

   ```

 ## Docker support
 This tool can also be run as a Docker container.The requirements remain unchanged even when using Docker.
-It is necessary to run in privileged mode and host network mode.
+It is necessary to run in host network mode.
 It is recommended when using it in environments where you want to use an upgrade bundle and it is difficult to install PowerCLI to your server.
 1. Build the docker image
 ```
 docker build -t kickstart-server .